Tisbury, Wiltshire: Film locations

 Scenes of the fictional Locksley Castle for the 1991 film Robin Hood: Prince of Thieves were shot at Old Wardour Castle.
 Fonthill Lake was used for riverside scenes in the 2000 film Chocolat, starring Juliette Binoche and Johnny Depp.

 Some scenes in the 2009 film Morris: A Life with Bells On were filmed in Tisbury, including at the Tisbury Sports Centre.
 Other scenes were filmed at the Compasses Inn nearby at Lower Chicksgrove.

+Community events

+Every year in September, a carnival procession takes place down the main High Street of Tisbury, accompanied by live music, food, and entertainment.